marbletracks/marbletrack3.com/content/episode/2019/01/01guardrail-into-back-right-medium-landing-zone.md

 ---

-Today's livestream was split into 3 segments, <!-- given that today is the first day after New Year's eve celebrations last night. --> the second (an hour long) is featured above.
+Today's livestream was split into 3 segments, <!-- given that today is the first day after New Year's eve celebrations last night. --> the second livestream (an hour long) is featured above.
 The [first segment](https://www.youtube.com/watch?v=X_bCbcVJRaY) and [third segment](https://www.youtube.com/watch?v=2-o5PIPV5O4) were about 30 minutes each.